Booking Conditions

 4. Conditions Applicable to indoor events in the museum

-1. We do not allocate specific seats.
+1. a.
+We do not allocate specific seats.
 Seats may be taken on a first-come, first-served basis.
+Specific locations such as numbered tables are offered at some events.

 2. In the unlikely event of the cancellation of an event a full refund will be given but we will not meet any other expenses that you may have incurred.